 Another great way to make your small bedroom look bigger is by painting your walls and ceiling with a light and bright colour.
 Cool white walls or soft grey would be perfect to make a smaller room feel lighter.
 Tiffany Payne, Director of Orangeries UK tells us more about the importance of colour and how it can make a bedroom look bigger.

 “In order to make a room appear more spacious, wallpaper or paint might be used from floor to ceiling in the bedroom.
 You may try painting the baseboards, the doors, and the built-ins the very same color also as walls in order to create the illusion of more space.
-Another one of our go-to tricks is to use a lighter color on the ceiling or wallpaper than we do on the walls.
+Another one of our go-to tricks is to use a lighter colour on the ceiling or wallpaper than we do on the walls.
 It visually expands the visual field, drawing the attention upward.”

-If you are worried that a room painted too light may look a bit clinical, or if like us you are a stickler for colour, you could always choose a vibrant paint for a feature wall.
+If you are worried that a room painted too light may look a bit clinical, or if, like us, you are a stickler for colour, you could always choose a vibrant paint for a feature wall.
 A great way to give the impression of taller walls in a small bedroom would be to leave a gap around three-quarters of the way up.
 Your bedroom will look bigger and you still get a pop colour.
 The best of both worlds!

 6. Show a little leg!